-Most successful world leaders have one thing in common they’ve all read how to win friends and influence people.
+Most successful world leaders have one thing in common they’ve all read about how to win friends and influence people.
 Why should we even care about winning friends and influencing people?
-It is almost a primary source, meaning that all the new books are coming out on communication, all the new self-help books they’re all pulling from this book.
+It is almost a primary source, meaning that all the new books are coming out on communication, and all the new self-help books are pulled from this book.

 “How To Win Friends And Influence People” talks about the importance of having friends, appreciating your friends, and influencing people to do what you want them to do.

 How To Win Friends And Influence People Notes

 This book has four major chapters, and in all of the chapters, it has 30 points.
 We will discuss the lessons I’ve learned from Dale Carnegie’s best-seller book How to Win Friends And Influence People.
 This can help you both in your personal and professional lives.
 Let’s get into the 7 best ideas/notes to win friends and influence people.